Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - State your solution clearly in one sentence.

-- Usually, your thesis sentence will come after your description of the problem.
+- Usually, your thesis sentence will come after you describe the problem.

 - Sometimes, you may not want to state this thesis until after you have shown that the present solutions aren't working, especially if your thesis is something simple.